US releases video showing close-call in Taiwan Strait with Chinese destroyer | Law-Order

 - Thailand

-The United States military released video Monday of what it called an “unsafe” Chinese maneuver in the Taiwan Strait on the weekend, in which a Chinese navy ship cut sharply across the path of an American destroyer, forcing the US ship to slow to avoid a collision.
+The US military released video on Monday of what it called an ''unsafe'' Chinese manoeuvre in the Taiwan Strait on the weekend, in which a Chinese navy ship cut sharply across the path of an American destroyer, forcing the US vessel to slow to avoid a collision.

-The incident occurred Saturday as the American destroyer USS Chung-Hoon and Canadian frigate HMCS Montreal were conducting a so-called “freedom of navigation” transit of the strait between Taiwan and mainland China.
-China claims the democratic self-governing island of Taiwan as part of its own territory, and maintains the strait is part of its exclusive economic zone, while the U.S. and its allies regularly sail through and fly over the passage to emphasize their contention that the waters are international.
+The incident occurred on Saturday as the American destroyer USS Chung-Hoon and Canadian frigate HMCS Montreal were conducting a so-called ''freedom of navigation'' transit of the strait between Taiwan and mainland China.
+China claims the democratic self-governing island of Taiwan as part of its own territory, and maintains the strait is part of its exclusive economic zone, while the US and its allies regularly sail through and fly over the passage to emphasise their contention that the waters are international.

-During the Saturday transit, the Chinese guided-missile destroyer overtook the Chung-Hoon on its port side, then veered across its bow at a distance of some 150 yards (137 meters), according to the U.S. Indo-Pacific Command.
-The American destroyer held its course, but reduced speed to 10 knots “to avoid a collision,” the military said.
-The video released Monday shows the Chinese ship cutting across the course of the American one, then straightening out to start sailing in a parallel direction.
-Indo-Pacific Command said the actions violated maritime rules of safe passage in international water.
+During the Saturday transit, the Chinese guided-missile destroyer overtook the Chung-Hoon on its port side, then veered across its bow at a distance of some 150 yards (137 metres), according to the US Indo-Pacific Command.
+The American destroyer held its course, but reduced speed to 10 knots ''to avoid a collision'', the military said.
+The video released on Monday shows the Chinese ship cutting across the course of the American one, then straightening out to start sailing in a parallel direction.
+The Indo-Pacific Command said the actions violated maritime rules of safe passage in international water.

+The Chinese ship did not attempt a similar maneuver on the Canadian frigate, which was sailing behind the American destroyer. ''Chung-Hoon and Montreal's transit through the Taiwan Strait demonstrates the combined US-Canadian commitment to a free and open Indo-Pacific,'' the Indo-Pacific Command said. ''The US military flies, sails, and operates safely and responsibly anywhere international law allows.''
+Chinese Foreign Ministry spokesman Wang Wenbin defended the manoeuvre, saying it was undertaken ''in accordance with the law''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)